-Shortly after I began to recover from my back/leg pain we got MSNBC to agree to help us make it.
-Unfortunately they only agreed to fund a TV hour, which is about 45 minutes.
-We asked them to agree to let us make a feature ourselves and they said fine.
-The budget allowed us to shoot pretty much everything that we needed to, we just had to fund the edit of the longer film ourselves.
-In the end it was great that we had negotiated that right because in order to make it work for TV we had to make something that just wasn’t nearly as powerful as our finished feature “Who Took Johnny”.
+Shortly after I began to recover from my back/leg pain, we got MSNBC to agree to help us make it.
+Unfortunately, they only agreed to fund a TV hour, which is about 45 minutes.
+After agreeing on the details of the TV hour, we asked them to agree to let us make a feature ourselves at a later date, and they said fine.
+The budget allowed us to shoot pretty much everything we needed for the feature, we just had to fund the edit ourselves.
+In the end, it was great that we had negotiated that right because in order to make it work for TV we had to make something that just wasn’t nearly as powerful as our finished feature “Who Took Johnny.”
 The TV show got pulled when it was supposed to debut because it was scheduled for the Sunday after the Sandy Hook shooting and they ran a special instead.
 A few weeks later they threw it up on a Thursday night and I don’t think anyone really saw it.

 “Who Took Johnny” got so much attention because the story is just so hard to believe.
 As Suki said, she’s never worked on a film where she didn’t have to kind of pump up the drama at some point.
 In this story the drama amplifies itself.
 It’s a story that was heavily covered in the press, but almost always in a sensationalistic way.
 Johnny’s mom was often portrayed as a bit crazy.
 We decided to tell the story from her point of view and we borrowed a bit from Errol Morris by having her look directly into the camera- because she’s the one telling the story.
 You can watch it on Amazon or Vimeo.